-Founded: June 15, 1850 April 4, 1911
+Founded: June 15, 1850; April 4, 1911

 Distinguished Merit Award

-In 1911 Wayne M. Musgrave, doing graduate work at Harvard University, was able to revive the Beta Chapter.
+In 1911, Wayne M. Musgrave, doing graduate work at Harvard University, was able to revive the Beta Chapter.
 It was re-chartered on April 4, 1911.
-Its first "house" was at 44 Church Street, but that structure had no dormitory facilities.
-In 1917 the chapter moved to larger quarters at 54 Dunster Street.
+Its first "house" was at 44 Church Street but that structure had no dormitory facilities.
+In 1917, the Chapter moved to larger quarters at 54 Dunster Street.

 The college system and Harvard traditions made local "eating clubs" more prestigious than national fraternities.
 When the growth of the fraternity system at Harvard through the 1920's did not change this hierarchy at Harvard University, undergraduates at Beta attempted to take the chapter local in 1924.
 They failed at that time as a result of efforts of Chapter President Lawrence S. Apsey, Harvard '22.
-However, a repeat effort to take the group local in 1931 was successful, and Beta Chapter became the '54 Club'.
+However, a repeat effort to take the group local in 1931 was successful and Beta Chapter became the "54 Club."
 The charter of Beta Chapter was suspended November 18, 1932, and no efforts have been made to re-enter Harvard.
 There are 362 names on the roster.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to email@example.com where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.